 PP Martha Gray of the Highland Park/Highwood Club says that: "TABU has forever linked the clubs of Belfast and Highland Park, Illinois in a bond of friendship and working together in a common purpose to help the youth of our countries to better understand the conflicts and issues that confront each of us in our daily lives and our countries in their search to make a more peaceful and better life for its citizens."

-The TABU program has raised the awareness level of our students and Rotarians of issues on a global level and has prepared them to journey forth to their universities and the world beyond with new ideas and an open mind in ways that would not have been possible if the program did not exist.
-It has also fostered friendships that have had a lasting impact on those who have participated in the process.
-Many of our former students have ventured into Law, Foreign Service, Teaching and International Banking as well as politics.
-Many can trace their career paths to TABU and to their trips, the Rotarians they met and the ideas explored in meeting with students, political activists and the opportunity to absorb a culture and set of ideas that were different from their own.
+The Exchange has had a dramatic impact on the students raising their awareness of issues on a global level, preparing them to journey forth to their universities and the world beyond with new ideas and an open mind in ways that would not have been possible if the programme did not exist.
+Many of our former students can trace their career paths to TABU and to their trips, the Rotarians they met and the ideas explored in meeting with students, political activists and the opportunity to absorb a culture and set of ideas that were different from their own.
+In some cases these paths have been cemented and in others totally changed.
+Students have ventured into Law, Foreign Service, Teaching, International Banking as well as politics and the media.
+It has also fostered friendships that have had a lasting impact on those who have participated in the process and directly led to the setting up of inter-school projects particularly on mediation and music.

-TABU is producing great young people committed to the ideals of Rotary and who are now coming through as members of Rotaract and even local Rotary Clubs.
+TABU is producing great young people committed to the ideals of Rotary, directly led to the setting up of Rotaract and Interact Clubs and even becoming members of local Rotary Clubs.
 In 2009 three of the students who participated in the 2008 programme to Chicago joined the Belfast Rotaract Club, whose founding President was a 2006 participant, and in 2012 another student 2006 participant also joined the Belfast Rotaract Club.
+In 2018 the Belfast students on their return established an Interact Club.

 A very sincere thanks and congratulations to all those Rotarians who have been involved in any way, both here and at the Highland Park/Highwood Club, who have over the years really put so much effort into TABU, ensuring the visits prove to be a worthwhile and memorable experience for all concerned getting great results and some wonderful young people now wanting to put something back into our community.